cboittin/Twitch-Baduk/README.md

 * Add hotkey to save sgf
 * OBS plugin to switch scenes when a variation is proposed
 * Find a way to detect snapbacks when 2 moves have been played before last update
+* Allow chat to restore a previous game state, or expand on a previous variation
 * Code cleaning
 * Probably some bug fixing